viscommworkshop/viscommworkshop.github.io/index.md

 ### Accepted Submissions

-All submissions will be hosted on the workshop website.
+All accepted submissions will be hosted on the workshop website.

 Authors of accepted papers will receive instructions to post papers on the Open Science Framework's [preprint archive](http://osf.io/preprints).
 Authors are welcome to post an initial version of their submission beforehand.
 Presenting authors can make use of a reduced registration fee at [IEEE Vis](http://ieeevis.org/).